Teragam/JFXShader/README.md

 - Only fragment/pixel shaders are supported.
 The vertex shaders of effects cannot be overwritten.
 - The fragment/pixel shaders only support up to two samplers (input textures) and one output texture.
+- It is not possible to use OpenGL shaders on Windows.
 - For DirectX, only ps_3_0 shaders are supported.
+- JavaFX requires DirectX shaders to be compiled with the `fxc` compiler.
+The following command can be used to compile HLSL shaders: `fxc.exe /nologo /T ps_3_0 /Fo .\shader.obj .\shader.hlsl`